tapdata/tapdata-docs/docs/tapflow/tapflow-tutorial/expand-mogodb-array-to-mysql.md

    After the task starts, TapFlow continuously captures changes in the MongoDB source and transforms each `order_payments` array element, synchronizing it in real-time with the MySQL target table.

-7. While the task runs, you can check the task status and statistics using the command `stats MySQL_to_MongoDB_Order`.
+7. While the task runs, you can check the task status and statistics using the command `status MySQL_to_MongoDB_Order`.

    Additionally, you can [monitor the task status through the Web UI](../../user-guide/data-development/monitor-task).